MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/PowerShellGet.md

 Registers a PowerShell repository.

 ### [Save-Module](Save-Module.md)
-Saves a module locally without installing it.
+Saves a module and its dependencies on the local computer but doesn't install the module.

 ### [Save-Script](Save-Script.md)
 Saves a script.